soot-oss/SootUp/docs/getting-started.md

 - We have included all the five projects in 5 different branches under SootUp-Examples with detailed explanation about the project.

-  a) 'BasicSetupExample'
+  a) BasicSetupExample

-  !!! example "First segment of BasicSetUp Program"
-   - package sootup.examples; - defines the package name for the Java class.
+   - 'package sootup.examples;' - this line defines the package name for the Java class.
    - import statement - defines various classes and interfaces from different packages that the program uses.
    - public class BasicSetup - declares a public class named 'BasicSetup' which is the main class for this program.
    - Then we have created a main method which is the entry point of the program.

    ```java
    Path pathToBinary = Paths.get("src/test/resources/Basicsetup/binary");